iPDB -- Optimizing Semantic SQL Queries: Conclusion

-{\bf Table Generation}: The input relation can be dropped in the \verb|LLM| clause to use an LLM to generate a new relation.
-In this case, the LLM call behaves as a scan, where the LLM's data values are used to populate a virtual relation.
+\dbname{} supports three execution modes depending on PREDICT's inputs and outputs: (1)~\emph{Table inference}: allows defining multiple output columns to extract multiple attributes from a set of input columns.
+It produces a predicted table with one or more predicted columns along with the columns of the input relation.
+In this case, an \verb|LLM| clause will appear in the \verb|FROM| clause.
+Predicted columns can be used in consecutive SQL or semantic operators, e.g., project or semantic selects.
+(2)~\emph{Table Generation}: The input relation is omitted from the \verb|LLM| clause for the LLM to generate a new relation.
+The LLM call behaves as a scan, where the LLM's data values populate a virtual relation.
 Table generation enables \dbname{} to extract the LLM's learned information, allowing users to declaratively extract structured data from the LLM as a data source.
-The following is an example of table inference used to generate a new relation:
+(3)~\emph{Scalar Inference}: The user can include only a single output column in the prompt, resulting in a behavior comparable to a scalar function.
+With scalar inference, the \verb|LLM| clause may appear in \verb|SELECT|, \verb|WHERE|, \verb|ORDER BY|, or \verb|GROUP BY| clauses that expect an expression.